Giving Michigan agriculture a voice

-Michigan Farm Bureau, individual farms, agribusinesses, commodity partners and other stakeholders continue to combat government overreach through a legal challenge of the Michigan Department of Environment, Great Lakes and Energy’s permit for large livestock operations.
+Farm Bureau and many partnering stakeholders continue to combat government overreach through a legal challenge of the Department of Environment, Great Lakes and Energy’s permit for large livestock operations.